lital-tuli/lital-tuli/README.md

 ### Key Dependencies

 - **@reduxjs/toolkit:**
-  Provides simplified Redux setup with slices, async thunks, and immutable state handling.
+  Provides tools for creating slices, async thunks, and configuring the Redux store with minimal boilerplate.

 - **axios:**
-  Handles API requests, making it easy to integrate with your backend.
+  Handles API requests and responses.

 - **bootstrap:**
-  Provides a responsive UI with pre-built components.
+  Supplies responsive UI components.

 - **formik & yup:**
-  Simplify form management and validation in React.
+  Help manage form state and validation.

 - **react & react-dom:**
-  Core libraries for building and rendering React applications.
+  Core libraries for building and rendering the user interface.

 - **react-icons:**
-  Provides a collection of popular icons to enhance your UI.
+  Provides a rich set of icons to enhance the UI.

 - **react-redux:**
   Connects React components to the Redux store.

 - **react-router-dom:**
-  Manages client-side routing, enabling multiple pages in the SPA.
+  Manages client-side routing between pages.

+- **ESLint:**
+  Ensures code quality and consistency.

 ---